 4. Make sure that perfection won´t steal your spark

 In order not to lose yourself in the game, first make sure you know what the price is.
 When I hesitate whether I´m good enough at something, I always remember this one particular holiday I was on with my parents when I was a teenager.
 My dad used to play volleyball every summer while we were at the beach.
 I usually refused to play because playing in the sand was hard (at least that was my excuse) and I didn´t want to embarrass myself in front of everybody.
 However, I sometimes watched others play.
 That summer there was a boy who left me in awe, every time he played.
 It wasn´t because he was that good… Not at all.
 Actually he sucked at it so much that it was literally painful to watch him play.
-He was an embodied of everything I was terrified of.
+He was an embodiment of everything I was terrified of.
 I was afraid every time the ball flew his direction.
 You never knew whether he was going to hit the ball or whether the ball was going to hit him.
 He was so bad that even his teammates had stopped passing the ball to him.
 I kept thinking that this guy was lacking self-criticism whatsoever.
 As the days went by – to my great surprise – he eventually got better.
 At the end of my stay he was almost as good as the others on his team.
-What was more important, you could tell from his expression that he was enjoying every second of it.
+But what was more important, you could tell from his expression that he was enjoying every second of it.
 You´d hardly find somebody so enthusiastic about the game.
-I think he is to this day one of the bravest people I´ve met.
+I think he is to this day one of the bravest people I´ve ever met.
 He showed me how to live my life – not by comparing your game to that of others but by winning at your own.

 I would like to know if you ever play the comparison game and how you deal with it, so feel free to share your experience with us in the comments section below.